WHITEFLAG

 V. The Catalyst: Climate as Acquisition Accelerant

 Climate stress creates structural vulnerability by compounding economic and resource pressures.
-IPCC projections for agricultural productivity, FAO water stress data, and NASA temperature modeling reveal which nations face significant pressure by mid-century.
-Populations facing crop failure and water scarcity may accept arrangements otherwise unavailable to negotiation.
+IPCC projections for agricultural productivity, FAO water stress data, and NASA temperature modeling identify 12 nations gaining arable land by 2050 as temperate zones shift north (Russia, Canada, Scandinavia), while 40+ face severe agricultural decline across equatorial regions, small islands, and water-stressed zones.
+Combined with debt burden and low network protection, 47 nations fall into the Phase 1 acquisition window (2025–2030)—populations facing crop failure and water scarcity who may accept arrangements otherwise unavailable to negotiation.

 Sources: IPCC Sixth Assessment Report (AR6) climate scenarios; FAO AQUASTAT water stress indicators; NASA GISS temperature projections.
 Framework §5 → Climate analysis →